jakebeamish/CTFL/Test completion.md

-The activity that makes [testware](Testware.md) available for later use, leaves [test environments](Test%20environment.md) in a satisfactory condition and communicates the results of testing to relevant stakeholders.
+> The activity that makes [testware](Testware.md) available for later use, leaves [test environments](Test%20environment.md) in a satisfactory condition and communicates the results of testing to relevant stakeholders.[^1]

+[^1]: Standard Glossary of Terms used in Software Testing (v4.2.1).
+Jan 31, 2024.
+ISTQB.
+Retrieved from https://glossary.istqb.org/.
+Licensed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).